jstrieb/github-stats/README.md

 ## Background

-When someone views a GitHub profile, it is often because they are curious about the user's open source contributions.
+When someone views a GitHub profile, it is often because they are curious about the user's open-source contributions.
 Unfortunately, that user's stars, forks, and pinned repositories do not necessarily reflect the contributions they make to private repositories.
 The data likewise does not present a complete picture of the user's total contributions beyond the current year.